A Wild West Shootout in Tombstone, 1881 was an event that put this town on the map! At that time in history, Tombstone was a thriving active town.

 For enforcement, it still was vague.
 The ability to have your weapon until arrival at your lodging, and also on your way out of town, was okay.
 From reports thereafter, this change didn't have much effect on gun-play in town.

 In 1881 a number of stage robberies concerned law enforcement.
 Area stockmen, the Cow-boys, including many of the Clanton Gang - were suspected of being involved.

 Behan organized posses to track the culprits.
 The Earps joined in.
 In the middle of 1881, Marshal Sippy took a leave of absence - but never returned.
 Virgil Earp was asked to take the job.
 He also continued with his Deputy U.S. Marshal position.

 Wyatt Earp still had his eye on a prominent lawman position.
 Tombstone was now County Seat of newly created Cochise County.
 He wanted to run for County Sheriff in 1882.
-He thought of an angle - bring the stage robbers to justice.
+He thought of an angle to bring him publicity and popularity - bring the stage robbers to justice.

 That same morning, Cow-boys Billy Clanton and Frank McLaury, brothers of Ike and Tom, got to town.
 Arriving at the Grand Hotel, they pleasantly interacted with Doc Holliday!